The Apple (1980 film): Release and reception

 However, articles about the film's 2017 Blu-ray release were much more favorable towards The Apple.
 Austin Trunick honored it as "the perfect sort of cult film – unintentionally campy, with an insane premise, great production value, and memorable songs – that most people, once they've seen it, spend the rest of their movie-loving lives trying to get it in front of as many other people as possible."
 Rizzo praised it as an example of "a filmmaker trying to do too much and attempting to punch above their weight, rather than doing the lazy, same-old thing."
 He concluded, "It may not be a great (or even good) movie, but The Apple is certainly an experience, one that any fan of wondrously bad cinema or over-the-top musicals will suffer gladly, luxuriating in its wacky vision of the then-future and idiosyncratic tale of good versus evil."
-Flavorwire claimed, "True bad movies carve out their own worlds.
+Flavorwire claimed "True bad movies carve out their own worlds.
 The Apple seems to have come from another universe entirely – and God bless it for that."
 They reasoned, "all through The Apple, everyone is just going for it, full-throated, even though the songs are shit and the sets are cheap and the effects are worse.
 But you get the sense that you couldn't have told them any of that.
-Whatever Golem had, it was something everyone involved was snorting (literally or figuratively)."
+Whatever Golan had, it was something everyone involved was snorting (literally or figuratively)."
+On the web-show Best of the Worst RLM's Rich Evans stated "Seeing this is just kind of like a revelation to me.
+Like, oh my God, there's a point in time where they [The Cannon Group] tried.
+There's a lot of effort in this movie.
+It doesn't always work, but god damn do you see the effort in every Homer Simpson car."

 Alternate version

-In 2008, there was a mix-up booking the print for a screening at The Silent Movie Theatre in Los Angeles, California, so MGM sent over uninspected reels marked "Screening Print."
+In 2008, there was a mix-up booking the print for a screening at The Silent Movie Theatre in Los Angeles, so MGM sent over uninspected reels marked "Screening Print."
 Presumably this was an original preview print, as it included additional scenes that were cut out of the widely released version (including the complete Coming and Child of Love musical sequences which had been truncated in the final print), a simpler entrance for Mr. Topps at the end (instead of exiting from a Rolls-Royce, he merely transforms from the previously seen hippie leader), and the closing credits were presented in a different font and layout.
-This version was screened a few times at The Silent Movie Theatre, and it subsequently ran at Alamo Drafthouse Cinema in August 2008.
+This version was screened a few times at The Silent Movie Theatre, and it ran at Alamo Drafthouse Cinema in August 2008.